Gannakhaled/HackBio-Cancer-Internship/Stage0.md

 ## **Why RNA Sequencing?**

-RNA-Seq aims to provide insights about cancer gene expression and fusions that drive tumor progression.This is done by capturing the whole transcriptome of the patient and using a reference from a healthy tissue (1).
+RNA-Seq aims to provide insights about cancer gene expression and fusions that drive tumor progression.This is done by capturing the whole transcriptome of the patient and using a reference from a healthy tissue (_Cancer Transcriptome Analysis With RNA-Seq_, n.d.).
 As a result, scientists can analyze the genes that are upregulated or downregulated in the cancer patient.
 Moreover, RNA-Seq is able to identify gene fusions that are produced by chromosomal rearrangements such as the BCR-ABL gene.
 The BCR-ABL gene is identified in Chronic Myeloid Leukemia (CML) patients.
-It results from translocation of a part of chromosome 9 carrying the ABL gene and its fusion to the BCR gene on chromosome 22, forming the Philadelphia chromosome (2).
+It results from translocation of a part of chromosome 9 carrying the ABL gene and its fusion to the BCR gene on chromosome 22, forming the Philadelphia chromosome (_Definition of BCR-ABL Fusion Gene - NCI Dictionary of Cancer Terms - NCI_, n.d.).
 As a result, RNA-Seq contributed to diagnosing CML so that physicians can start targeted therapy or chemotherapy.

 ## **Types of Cancer RNA-Seq methods**

-There are different types of cancer RNA-Seq methods including Bulk RNA-Seq, Single cell RNA-Seq, mRNA-Seq, Total RNA Seq, and Spatial Transcriptomics.(1) The most interesting method in my opinion is the single cell RNA-Seq (sc-RNASeq).This is because genetic heterogeneity of cancer cells is one of the challenges that tumor biologists face.
-Hence, using Bulk RNA-Seq is not preferred because it analyzes an entire tumor sample as a single entity including the gene expression of the constituent cells (3).
+There are different types of cancer RNA-Seq methods including Bulk RNA-Seq, Single cell RNA-Seq, mRNA-Seq, Total RNA Seq, and Spatial Transcriptomics(_Cancer Transcriptome Analysis With RNA-Seq_, n.d.).
+The most interesting method in my opinion is the single cell RNA-Seq (sc-RNASeq).This is because genetic heterogeneity of cancer cells is one of the challenges that tumor biologists face.
+Hence, using Bulk RNA-Seq is not preferred because it analyzes an entire tumor sample as a single entity including the gene expression of the constituent cells (Suvà & Tirosh, 2019, 7-12).
 Therefore, to analyze the diversity of cell types within the tumor, single cell RNA sequencing (sc-RNA-seq) is preferred over Bulk RNA-Seq.
-The scRNA-seq technology mainly involves several steps: dissociating the tissue to create a single-cell suspension, lysing the cells, converting RNA into complementary DNA (cDNA) through reverse transcription, amplifying the cDNA using PCR, performing high-throughput sequencing, and analyzing the resulting data.(4)
+The scRNA-seq technology mainly involves several steps: dissociating the tissue to create a single-cell suspension, lysing the cells, converting RNA into complementary DNA (cDNA) through reverse transcription, amplifying the cDNA using PCR, performing high-throughput sequencing, and analyzing the resulting data (Lili et al., 2021, 104).

 ## **Conclusion**